GHGFaber/CMPS-3240-SIMD-ARM/README.md

 | vt.1D | 64 | 1 |
 | vt.2D | 64 | 2 |

 For example, if you wanted to apply 4-lane SIMD on single precision floating points, register `v0.4s` is a valid choice.
 If you wanted to apply a 8-lane SIMD on half-word integers (16 bits ea.), register `v19.8h` is a valid choice.
-Notice in all examples that bits times lanes equals 128.
+Notice in all examples that bits times lanes is no greater than 128.
 If bits times lanes does not equal 128 the upper 64 bits of are ignored when read and set to zero on a write.
 You can also randomly access individual elements in a vector register with C-style array indexing.
 For example, `v0.2s[0]` refers to the first 32-bit in a vector register.
 However,  `v0.2s[0]` is not synonymous with `s0`, they are different registers.

 Further, unlike general purpose operations, FP/SIMD instructions often specify the type of value in the instruction mnemonic.
 Valid types are integers (signed, unsigned or irrelevant), floating point, polynomial or cryptographic hash.